Yulia Savicheva

-Yulia Stanislavovna Savicheva (Ю́лия Станисла́вовна Са́вичева; born 14 February 1987) is a Russian singer who represented Russia in the 2004 Eurovision Song Contest, which was held in Istanbul, Turkey.
+Yulia Stanislavovna Savicheva (Ю́лия Станисла́вовна Са́вичева; born 14 February 1987) is a Russian singer.
+She represented Russia at the 2004 Eurovision Song Contest, which was held in Istanbul, Turkey.

 Biography

-Savicheva was born on 14 February 1987 into a family of musicians in the city of Kurgan on the edge of Siberia, located east of the Ural Mountains.
+Savicheva was born on 14 February 1987 into a family of musicians in the city of Kurgan Kurgan Oblast, Russian SFSR, Union of Soviet Socialist Republics.
 Frequent visitors to her parents' home included several Russian songwriters and music producers.
-Yulia's father (an avid piano player) would regularly compose songs for his daughter to sing; this would subsequently prove to be the beginning of Yulia's career as a singer.
+Yulia's father, Stanislav Borisovich Savichev (born 1967, an avid piano player) would regularly compose songs for his daughter to sing; this would subsequently prove to be the beginning of Yulia's career as a singer.

 Savicheva's first onstage experience as a singer occurred at the age of four, with the group Agatha Christie.
 Her dancing there earned her a standing ovation.
 After this, she began participating in a dance group where, despite her age, she performed as a soloist.
 A year later, when she was six, the group (in which her father also worked) was invited to work in Moscow.
 There, she participated in several musical events in the recreation center at MAI.
 Meanwhile, her mother got a job at the recreation center as manager of the children's department.

 All of Yulia's free time was spent with musicians in the recreation center or in the theater.
 Her first major appearance was a lead role in the recreation center's New Year's performance, which was her first paid performance and for which Yulia had to learn ballroom dancing.
 At the same time, she was also studying in school and participating in the dance group Zhuravushka.

 Her creative potential led to an invitation from L. Azadanova, offering Yulia a place in her dance group, which she took up.
 It was then that Yulia began to sing as well as dance.
 Later, in 2001, the producer Poleiko invited her to play the lead role in the New Year's performance at the Cathedral of Christ the Savior, which she did with such success that she was chosen to play the lead in the next year's performance as well.